open-resources/dash_curriculum/tutorial/part5/chapter14.md

 - Navigate between pages
 ```

-## Why separate app into multiple pages?
+## Why build multi-page apps?
   - <b>Advantages</b>
-    - Easy to scale our apps by adding smaller individual pages, rather than developing one large app
+    - Easier to scale our apps by adding smaller individual pages, rather than developing one large app
-    - Easy to troubleshoot bugs
+    - Easier to troubleshoot bugs
-    - New apps can be built on to old apps
     - Better Search Engine Optimization because each page can have its own meta tags and rendering content
-    - Usage statistics available for each page allows us to analyze user behavior
+    - Usage statistics available for each page allows us to analyze user behavior for separate sections of the app
   - <b>Disadvantages</b>
-    - Extra infrastructure is required
+    - Extra code infrastructure is usually required
+    - Single-page apps are more mobile-friendly than multi-page
-    - Slightly more complex apps
+    - Slightly more complex to build than single-page apps

-## Basics of Multi-page Apps
+## Basics of a Multi-page App

 Multi-page apps have a simple structure:
   - One main file commonly named `app.py`
-  - One sub-folder, which <b>must</b> be named `pages`, that contains all of the seperate apps
+  - One sub-folder, named `pages`, that contains all of the seperate pages of the app
-  - Another sub-folder called 'assets' which will hold all the pictures and files our app uses
+  - Another sub-folder called 'assets' which will hold the pictures and style sheets our app might use

 Let's start exploring `multi-page apps` by walking through the example in [Dash documentation](https://dash.plotly.com/urls).

 First, create a root directory folder called `dash_multi_page`.
-Within the `dash_multi_page` directory create the main page file called `app.py` and the `/pages` subdirectory:
+Within the `dash_multi_page` directory create the main file called `app.py` as well as the `/pages` and `/assets` subdirectories:

 ![app_structure](ch14_files/app_structure.png)

 Next, let's create the `home` page for our app.
 Create `home.py` in the `/pages` subdirectory.
-Notice in the code below that we specify the `path` when calling `dash.register_page()`.
+Notice in the code below that we specify the `path` with a forward slash when calling `dash.register_page()`.
 This will make the `home.py` page the landing page for our multi-page app.

-You might also see that we don't declare an `app` object as we normally do in `Dash` apps.
-This is because the `app` object is declared in the `app.py` file.
-This idea also applies to the `layout` and `@callbacks` which normally (in single page apps) would be `app.layout` and `@app.callback`.
+You might also see that we don't declare an `app` object as we normally do in `Dash` apps - `app = Dash(__name__)`.
+This is because the `app` object is declared in the `app.py` file which we will build shortly.

+#### home.py
 ```python
 import dash
 from dash import html, dcc